 They also offer great split-testing.
 You can test your email subject lines, email content, images, and calls-to-action.
-You can compare up to five emails at a time, and even test entire automation.
+You can compare up to five emails at a time, and even test the entire automation tool.
 This level of advanced data can help you to craft even better email campaigns, hopefully increasing sales.

 It has an intuitive user interface, with users reporting that the email builder is simple to use.
-It also provides articles, resources, and guides to help you to make the most of the software.
+It also provides articles, resources, and guides to help you to make the most of the email marketing software options.

 In terms of pricing, the plans are as follows (based on 500 contacts):

 - Lite – $15 per month.
-This gives you unlimited sending, email marketing, send newsletters, marketing automation, chat, and email support, and accounts for up to three users.
+This gives you unlimited sending, email marketing, send an email newsletter, marketing automation, chat, and email support, and accounts for up to three users.

 - Plus – $70 per month.
-Offers everything above, plus CRM with sales automation, contact and lead sorting, deep data integrations, custom user permissions, custom domain, custom branding, SMS marketing, one on one training, and up to 25 users.
+Offers everything above, plus CRM with a sales automation tool, contact and lead sorting, deep data integrations, custom user permissions, custom domain, custom branding, SMS marketing, one on one training, and up to 25 users.

 - Professional – $159 per month.
 Offers everything above, plus site messaging, attribution, predictive sending, win probability, and up to 50 users.